pavithracjs/atlassian-ui-library/README.md

 ### Reporting issues

-Our [Contributing guidelines][contributing] include links for where to raise issues to Atlaskit.
+Our [CONTRIBUTING.md][contributing_repo] includes links for where to raise issues to Atlaskit.

 ### Contributing code